 Believe it or not, I was excited when Titanic came out in 1997.
 Having worked on a documentary about the ship a few years earlier, I was among the first to catch it when it was released.
-At the time I also was a fan of both its young leads; I was as impressed by Leonardo DiCaprio in This Boy's Life and What's Eating Gilbert Grape? as I was by Kate Winslet in Heavenly Creatures and Sense and Sensibility.
+At the time I also was a fan of both its young leads: I was impressed by Leonardo DiCaprio in This Boy's Life and What's Eating Gilbert Grape? and by Kate Winslet in Heavenly Creatures and Sense and Sensibility.
 So try to put yourself in my shoes when, halfway through Titanic, during the scene where Jack teaches Rose how to spit, I literally said to myself, "THIS MOVIE'S TERRIBLE!"
 And I felt that the two stars had no chemistry.

-Clearly, millions disagreed with me - at the time, anyway; now it's hip to hate Titanic - and so it was inevitable that DiCaprio and Winslet, who go on and on about being best friends in real life, would work together again.
+Clearly, millions disagreed with me – at the time, anyway; now it's hip to hate Titanic – so it was inevitable that DiCaprio and Winslet, who go on and on about being best friends in real life, would work together again.
 I was hoping that it might be something like Woody Allen's Titanic, where they'd play a pair of befuddled survivors.
 Instead, we get them as a morbidly unhappy married couple in 1955 Connecticut, which is what Revolutionary Road is about.

 The movie opens with April (Winslet) and Frank (DiCaprio) meeting at a bohemian party in New York.
 Cut to seven years later, where April and Frank are now married and living in the burbs with two kids.
 April has finally accepted that her dreams of becoming an actress are not about to come true, as she apparently has no talent, and Frank is stuck in a dead-end sales job in Manhattan.
 They drink, they smoke, they argue, they cheat on each other, until finally April decides what they need is a change of scenery, specifically a move to Paris.